liberoxp/chpc/README.md

 import chpc
 chpc.start()
 ```
-One can write a shelf tool button with this code snippet to get a straight forward sense of using it.
+One can write a shelf tool with this code snippet to get a straight forward sense of using it.

 How to get it work on my nodes?
 -------------------------------